Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Methods

-To manually replicate historical maps, the cartographic style of the original historical map is applied as accurately as possible to the vector data.
-To mitigate the influence of impurities, color fading, and compression artifacts when estimating the color code for each map object class, we computed the mean RGB value within a 5×5 kernel.
-The estimation of stylistic elements, such as object coloration, line thicknesses of building footprints, street and parcel boundaries, as well as font types and sizes, is performed through limited manual effort based on visual inspection.
-Since the OSM vector data are already semantically categorized, the color representation of individual classes can be readily adjusted using visualization tools such as the maptiler~\citep{maptiler} or maputnik~\citep{maputnik2025}, as demonstrated in our interactive web-based viewer\footnote{\url{http://88.198.55.211/map/}}.
-In addition to the aforementioned elements, a coordinate grid was overlaid onto the vector data to replicate the layout conventions observed in the historical map corpus used in this study.
-The total time required to reproduce the cartographic style of a historical map corpus, such as the Staube maps, is less than two hours.
-To enrich the historical maps with house numbers within building footprints, street names aligned with their corresponding street geometries, and the names of cultural, historical, medical, and public institutions, as well as notable places, monuments, and landmarks, we utilize the semantic information derived from the OSM data.
-To bootstrap image pairs consisting of a generated map and its corresponding land-cover class annotations, the vector data were duplicated and aggregated according to the land-cover classes defined in Section~\ref{enum_classes}.
-Notably, our approach allows users to specify custom patch dimensions, enabling the generation of training samples tailored to all kinds of homogeneous cartographic domains of varying and irregular formats.
-An example image pair, consisting of a synthetic historical map and its corresponding land-cover annotations bootstrapped via vector-based cartographic style transfer is shown in Figure~\ref{fig:vector_styled_map_and_annotation}.
-The training data bootstrapped through this process are referred to as the \textbf{style-transfer} dataset, as illustrated in Figure~\ref{method_pipeline}.
+Visual inspection, with limited manual effort, is employed to reproduce semantic map objects, including parcel and building boundaries, streets, water bodies, and green spaces, as well as the font types and sizes of a historical map corpus.
+On this basis, the cartographic style of individual \textit{real historical maps} within the corpus is extracted.
+To mitigate the influence of impurities, color fading, and compression artifacts when estimating the color or line thicknesses for each map object and assigning it to a \textit{land-cover ground truth} class, we computed the mean RGB value within a 5×5 kernel.
+Given that the \textit{modern vector data} are already semantically categorized, the color representation of individual classes can be readily adjusted using visualization tools such as MapTiler\footnote{\url{https://www.maptiler.com}} or Maputnik\footnote{\url{https://maputnik.github.io}}, as demonstrated in our interactive web-based viewer\footnote{\url{https://www.cml.hcu-hamburg.de/demos/historicalMaps-bootstrapping}}.
+In addition to the aforementioned elements, a coordinate grid was overlaid onto the \textit{modern vector data} to replicate the layout conventions observed in the historical map corpus used in this study.
+Furthermore, the \textit{historically-styled maps} are semantically enriched with house numbers within building footprints and street names aligned with their corresponding street geometries.
+Besides, we overlay the names of cultural, historical, medical, and public institutions, as well as notable places, monuments, and landmarks, utilizing the semantic information derived from the \textit{modern vector data}.
+The total time required to reproduce the cartographic style of a historical map corpus, such as the Staube maps, is less than two hours. \\\\ To generate map pairs consisting of a \textit{historically-styled map} and its corresponding \textit{land-cover ground truth}, the \textit{modern vector data} were duplicated and aggregated according to the land-cover classes defined in Section~\ref{enum_classes}.
+Notably, our approach allows users to specify custom map dimensions, enabling the generation of training samples tailored to all kinds of homogeneous cartographic domains of varying and irregular formats.
+Figure~\ref{fig:vector_styled_map_and_annotation} explicitly illustrates this bootstrapping process by showing (a) a purely \textit{historically-styled map}, (b) a stochastically degraded \textit{historically-styled map}, (c) a \textit{historically-styled map} with simulated aleatoric uncertainty generated using $DL\textsubscript{CycleGAN}$, and (d) the corresponding ground-truth semantic mask.
+The training data bootstrapped through this process are referred to as the \textbf{historically-styled} dataset.